THE ROLLINS ENTERPRISE CENTRE

 In 2014 the Princes Trust provided funding to refurbish the building to facilitate the development of an Enterprise Centre.
 Architects K10 and contractors Dokswell were able to maintain some of the original architectural designs while creating an attractive and functional space.

-Rose Town Royal Farmers Group established with the support of the Princes Trust, started with six (6) members of the community actively involved in planting, maintaining and reaping produce on a 1/3 acre farm.
+Rose Town Farmers Group established with the support of the Prince's Foundation, started with six (6) members of the community actively involved in planting, maintaining and reaping produce on a 1/3 acre farm.

 Over the past year crops have included pepper, callaloo, tomato and corn as well as pumpkin, pineapple and gungo peas which all contribute to income for the project.
 With the support of government agency RADA and funding from the EFJ that provided classroom and in the field training, we are working with the community members to develop a cottage industry that in the coming year (2018-19) will be sustainable, provide an income for the team and promote improved nutrition amongst members of the community.